-- The benefits and disadvantages of international recognition of a PFA, including, but not limited to: - o importing countries - exporting countries - o developing and least developed countries (either importing or exporting) - o market access issues (imports and exports) - o implementation of the IPPC - o technical assistance. - The financial costs of an international recognition system. - The source(s) and methods of funding for an international recognition system.
+- The benefits and disadvantages of international recognition of a PFA, including, but not limited to: - o importing countries - o exporting countries - o developing and least developed countries (either importing or exporting) - o market access issues (imports and exports) - o implementation of the IPPC - o technical assistance. - The financial costs of an international recognition system c.f. the current approach of bilateral recognition - The source(s) and methods of funding for an international recognition system.